rankmath/fast-indexing-api/readme.txt

 === From within WordPress ===

 1. Visit 'Plugins > Add New'
-2. Search for 'Google Indexing API by Rank Math'
+2. Search for 'Instant Indexing Google Bing'
 3. Install and activate the plugin once it appears
 5. Go to "after activation" below.

 === Manually ===

-1. Upload the `google-indexing-api-by-rank-math` folder to the `/wp-content/plugins/` directory
+1. Upload the `instant-indexing-google-bing` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to "after activation" below.